AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/web-views.md

       adobe_mc=TS=1636526122|MCMID=79076670946787530005526183384271520749|MCORGID=7ABB3E6A5A7491460A495D61@AdobeOrg
       ```

-Unfortunately, debugging the web session is limited; you can not use the Adobe Experience Platform Debugger in your browser for example to continue debugging the webview session.
+Unfortunately, debugging the web session is limited.
+For example, you can't use the Adobe Experience Platform Debugger in your browser to continue debugging the webview session.

 >[!NOTE]
 >